3 weeks in Canada: what to do and see?

 Accommodation in Wells Gray Park

-- Wells Gray Inn: Located at the park entrance.
-Basic but clean double room from 60€ per night, breakfast at 10€.
-Most: the location, the outdoor jacuzzi, the warm welcome.
-A practical and economical hotel for a night in the park.
+• Wells Gray Inn: Located at the park entrance.
+Basic double room but very clean from 60 € per night, breakfast 10 €.
+The most: the situation, the benefit / price ratio, the outdoor jacuzzi, the warm welcome.
+A convenient and economical hotel for a night in the park.

 Day 9-10: Jasper National Park